chenweixiang/chenweixiang.github.io/README.md

 # chenweixiang.github.io

-This repository records my understanding of Linux kernel and software development.
+This repository records my understandings of software development and Linux kernel.
+The corresponding blog can be access by http://chenweixiang.github.io/.